Unleash/unleash/website/docs/reference/activation-strategies.md

 ## Targeting

-Segmentation and constraints allow you to define conditions for your activation strategies so that they will only be evaluated for users and applications that match the specified preconditions.
+Segmentation and constraints allow you to define conditions for your activation strategies so that they will only be evaluated for users and applications that match those criteria.
 Constraints are individual conditional statements, while [segments](/reference/segments) are a reusable set of constraints that you can apply to multiple strategies.

 ### Constraints